mfojtik/oinc/README.md

 ==============================

-The `oinc` project allows you to easily configure, run and manage the OpenShift server that runs in the Docker a container.
+The `oinc` project allows you to easily configure, run and manage the OpenShift server that runs in a Docker container.
 It does not require any configuration steps and it is fully automated to bring you the best experience with using OpenShift out-of-box.